 This course seeks to expand the cinematic horizon of course participants and to expose them to historical, social, economic, and political issue of foreign cultures through film.

-LSINDP 399 CAREER INFORMATION IN LETTERS AND SCIENCES
+LSINDP 399 CAREER INFORMATION IN ARTS & COMMUNICATION, LETTERS AND SCIENCES

-Offered on a satisfactory/no credit basis only.
-Career information specifically for Letters & Sciences majors focuses on self-analysis in preparation for the job search, resume-writing and interviewing.
+Offered on a Satisfactory/No Credit basis only.
+Career information specifically for Arts & Communication and Letters & Sciences majors, focusing on self-analysis in preparation for the job search, resume-writing and interviewing.
 Particular attention will be given to career opportunities, the value of the degree program and possibilities for graduate study.

 Prereq: Sophomore standing.